 - When the seam is finished, you’re not finished.
 You need to clip the curve.

-- If the seam allowance is not clipped at all, when the fabric is turned right side out, this is what the seam looks like.
+- If the seam allowance is not clipped at all, when the fabric is turned right side out, this is what the finished edge looks like.
 Yikes!

 - Clip into the seam allowance every ½” – ¾” along the curve, being very careful to not clip into your seam.

 - As an alternative, you can clip each side of the seam allowance at opposite angles to one another.
-In other words, don’t cut through both sides of the seam allowances at the same time; cut each one independently.
+In other words, don’t cut through both sides of the seam allowances at once; cut each one independently.

 - Press well (following our instructions below), and your inward curve should now look nice and smooth, like this: